 We demand a lot from our feet.
 They carry our bodies around all day, often from within uncomfortable shoes.
-It’s no wonder many of us end up with blisters, pain, odor, and even fungus like athlete’s foot.
-Fortunately, there is a simple solution to your woes, and it's in your kitchen.
+It’s no wonder many of us end up with blisters, pain, odor, and fungus like athlete’s foot.
+But there is a simple solution to your woes, and it's in your kitchen.

 Before soaking, wash your feet thoroughly with soap and water.
 Then relax with your feet in a vinegar soak.

-Because vinegar is a mild exfoliator, you can also use it to treat callouses and warts.
+Vinegar is a mild exfoliator, so you can also use it to treat callouses and warts.
 After soaking, you can file your feet with a pumice stone to help rid it of hardened skin.
-In addition to soaking in a vinegar solution, you can apply vinegar directly to the affected areas with a cotton ball.
+You can also apply vinegar directly to the affected areas with a cotton ball.

 Vinegar foot soaks can also soothe dry, cracked feet.
 Use cool water, as hot water has a tendency to dry out your skin.
 Soak nightly, then moisturize your feet and put on socks.
-Soaking too often or for too long may cause your feet to get even drier, so use this sparingly for dry and cracked feet.
+Soaking too often or for too long may cause your feet to get even drier, so use this soak sparingly for dry and cracked feet.

-Making the Vinegar Foot Soak
+Making the soak

 Vinegar is an inexpensive and easy-to-find remedy for a variety of foot ailments.
 Not to mention, soaking your feet after a long day can be quite relaxing.